What is happening in Gaza and can DEC charities still provide aid?

 Cash assistance is providing a lifeline as local market prices continue to spiral, enabling families to buy some food and essential items when they become available.
 Trained medical staff are providing vital care in field hospitals and clinics, even with medicine supplies running critically low.

-DEC charities and their local partners have been working hard to continue delivering water, despite shortages of fuel and significant challenges moving around Gaza.
+DEC charities and their local partners have been working hard to continue delivering water, despite a lack of fuel and significant challenges moving around Gaza.
 Addressing severe shortages of food is the most urgent concern.
 Although a few DEC charities and their local partners have been distributing some hot meals and food parcels, without supplies entering Gaza, most have been unable to provide the food that so many had been relying on.

 Staff and volunteers from the Palestine Red Crescent Society and British Red Cross have been helping the many sick and injured at the ICRC field hospital in Rafah, supported with DEC funds.
 Image: ICRC/British Red Cross